 You have learnt how to subtract 2-digit numbers using place value tables in class 2.
 Let us review this here.
 For example, to solve 56 - 32, first, write the numbers in the place value table appropriately with the larger number placed on the top of the smaller number.
 Then, subtract the ones and the tens separately.
-The difference is the number obtained in the next row of the place value table greater than the digit in the ones place of the larger number.
+The difference is the number obtained in the next row of the place value table.

+However, in some cases, you can not subtract the tens and the ones straight away.
+This happens when the digit in the ones place of the smaller number is greater than the digit in the ones place of the larger number.
 In such a case, you have to first regroup the larger number.
 For example, to solve 56 - 39, you realise that 9 is greater than 6, so you regroup 56, which is 5 tens 6 ones as 4 tens 16 ones.
 Now, you can subtract the tens and the ones separately as shown on the right to get the difference of 17.